June 16, 2019

 Grace the artist got sidetracked when she went shopping for her dad’s gift yesterday.
 She was headed to the sporting goods store near the mall, but didn’t make it past Olivet Church Road.
 Yard sales caught her eye, and she found a painting she thought Paul would love.
 It’s an acrylic painting.
 When she revealed it to Paul today, she said she knew that he was the one who appreciates painting the most, and they sat and discussed the texture and color and composition of this creation that is probably older than Paul.
 I appreciate every bit of art that flows out of Grace, but watching them discuss this painting and looking at their matching father-daughter tattoos, I understand they ride in that lane together.

 At dinner, Paul went around the table and recounted some of his strongest memories of each girl.
 Seattle.
 Preemie.
 Daddy’s girl.
-Then each daughter spoke up about some of their favorite memories of the dad.
+Then each daughter spoke up about some of their favorite memories of their dad.
 Candyland.
 Softball.
 Late night walks.
 I cried through part of it because I know that as wonderful as it is to be the mom, there’s something special between Paul and his girls.
 My lane ain’t close to that.

 Paul’s got a deep story, and I’ve been around for barely more than half of it at this point.
 He encourages others through his story when appropriate because he knows a thing or two.
 He knows that the humble acceptance of redemption and reconciliation are powered and funded by the limitless resources of the grace, mercy, and yes judgment of a long suffering God.
 That knowledge shapes the way he parents in every way.
 It came out in the political conversation last Friday night.
 It shows up in how Paul interacts with the friends and boyfriends we see weekly.
 It’s obvious when he calls out bad choices and follows up with forgiveness and full restoration.
 Paul and I don’t share the same side of the story, though we are in it together.
 But we share these girls and we share all the kids that come and go through our doors.
 That’s a huge responsibility.
 We can handle that together.
 But there are many times I have to stand back and just let Paul handle what he needs to handle, whether it’s pancakes, softball, or discipline because I know he has an insight and discernment I don’t have.
 I’ve learned when take the wheel, and I’ve learned when to stay in my lane.